ravenac95/virtstrap-core/README.rst

 very useful without it, but, if you really want to start a virtstrapped environment without doing anything, it's as simple as ``vstrap init``.

-To get more out of virtstrap you should define a VEfile.
+To get more out of virtstrap you should define a ``VEfile``.
 This stands for virtual environment file.
 This is a general purpose file to be used for defining your virtual environment.